 About the Project

-The Maryland Department of Transportation’s State Highway Administration (SHA) is widening MD 404 from a two-lane road to a four-lane divided highway with shoulders.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) has widened MD 404 from a two-lane road to a four-lane divided highway with shoulders.
 The entire 11.3 mile widening project is from US 50 to east of Holly Road and spans Queen Anne’s, Talbot and Caroline counties.
-New service roads (local roads parallel to MD 404) and shared driveways will be constructed to reduce the number of entry/exit points along MD 404.
+New service roads (local roads parallel to MD 404) and shared driveways have been constructed to reduce the number of entry/exit points along MD 404.

 In 2012, dualization was completed west of Cemetery Road to East of Ridgely Road (MD 480).
-The section west of MD 309 to east of Tuckahoe Creek began in 2014 and will be completed by summer 2017.
-SHA has awarded a design-build contract for the remaining sections.
-Final design and construction are now underway and will proceed on an accelerated scheduled with substantial completion (open to traffic) by late 2017.
+The section west of MD 309 to east of Tuckahoe Creek began in 2014 and was completed in the summer 2017.
+Final design and construction is substantially completed and will proceed on an accelerated scheduled with final completion by Spring 2018.

-SHA will make every effort to complete this project as quickly as possible, while minimizing impacts on local residents, businesses, and motorists.
+MDOT SHA made every effort to complete this project as quickly as possible, while minimizing impacts on local residents, businesses, and motorists.
 We appreciate the patience and cooperation of the community and apologize for any inconvenience.
-SHA reminds motorists to “Think Orange” when driving through work zones by staying alert and slowing down.
+MDOT SHA reminds motorists to “Think Orange” when driving through work zones by staying alert and slowing down.
 Always buckle up, and please drive safely.